our logo - Granton Castle

 A map of the Leith tramway system in 1920.
 Leith Corporation system in blue, Edinburgh Corporation in red, Leith burgh boundary in pale yellow.
 Dotted lines are non-passenger lines - e.g. into depots.

-Routes that operated to Granton in July 1924, or which were later extended to Granton, were as shown below.
+Routes that operated to Granton in July 1924, after the amalgamation of the two systems, or which were later extended to Granton, were as shown below.
 Click on the link to see how services had developed by 1952, and also the Route Colours, which were in use by mid-1924.

 Route 1924 Terminus A 1924 Terminus B Notes